SGRO Karate VISION "And the LORD answered me: “Write the vision; make it plain on tablets, so he may run who reads it" Habakkuk 2:2

 1) Who is the teacher, and what are his teaching credential?

-In 2009 he responded to the "Call of the Lord" and "sold everything" and moved with his family as missionaries in Guatemala, and established "GO!
-Ministries".
-He now considers himself as a full time "Martial Arts-Missionary", and is currently forming the "CMMA" (Christian Martial Arts Missions Association), to teach Christian Martial Artist how to evangelize using their martial arts, and to mobilize and utilize such resources as funds, clothing, medicine, mission teams, and building supplies, for the Indigenous Mayans of Guatemala, and the Indigenous Tagbanwa of the Philippines.
+In 2009 he responded to the "Call of the Lord", sold everything, and moved with his family as missionaries in Guatemala, and established "GO!
+Ministries", which provides clothing, medicine, mission teams, and building supplies, for the Indigenous Mayans of Guatemala, and the Indigenous Tagbanwa of the Philippines.
 CTEN (Commission To Every Nation) is his mission sending agency, and the non-profit e works under.
 For more info CTEN, visit (This link takes you out of this page): cten.org/missionary/davidsgro/

 His personal Ministry is "GO!
 Ministries".
 For more info about GO!
 Ministries, visit (This link takes you out of this page): www.goministries.info